Introduction

 Steven Laine 21:28

-Oh, there we go. combination is different.
-Yeah.
-Yeah, maybe Pepsi milk in the wine.
+There we go.
+Maybe Pepsi milk in the wine.
 Maybe that’s a trend these days, right.
-Hopefully won’t extend to the wine.
-Well,
+Pepsi and milk.
+Hopefully won’t extend to the wine world.

 Natalie MacLean 21:41

 I hope it doesn’t go there.
 That’s worse than synthetic wine, I think.
 I don’t know.
-Yeah.
+It’s a toss up.
 Have you ever gotten into trouble for drinking a particular bottle of wine?

 Steven Laine 21:50